Megill’s 10 Ks lead Mets over reeling, bumbling Yanks 10-3

-NEW YORK (AP)The reeling Yankees made a Subway Series of mental and physical mistakes in their weekend opener at the Mets.

-Catcher Gary Sanchez had a pair of glaring defensive lapses, and throwing errors by third baseman Gio Urshela and shortstop Gleyber Torres led to three runs in the Yankees’ 10-3 loss on Friday night.
+NEW YORK (AP)Rookie Tylor Megill struck out a career-high 10 in a career-long seven innings and the New York Mets took advantage of a string of mental and physical mistakes by the reeling Yankees to rout their Bronx rival 10-3 Friday night at Citi Field in the opener of the season’s second Subway Series.

+Making the 15th start of his first big league season, Megill (3-4) allowed four hits and walked one as the Mets got back to .500 at 71-71.
+The 26-year-old right-hander threw up to 97.2 mph, well above his 94.5 mph average coming in.

 The Yankees lost their season-high seventh in a row and for the 11th time in 13 games following a 13-game winning streak.
-They remained a half-game ahead of Toronto for the AL’s second wild-card berth.
+They began the night a half-game ahead of Toronto for the AL’s second wild-card berth.

-”I think we’re beyond frustrated,” second baseman DJ LeMahieu said, ”but now’s not the time to point fingers at anyone, and just everyone to raise their game and collectively get out of it together.”

-Rookie Tylor Megill struck out a career-high 10 in a career-long seven innings, and Jeff McNeil had a drag bunt for an RBI single in a five-run third inning.

-Plate umpire Ted Barrett called out Villar on Gallo’s throw, but a video review showed that by standing up and reaching out, Sanchez allowed the sliding Villar to get his foot on the plate before his helmet was tagged.

-”Obviously he’s going to be out easy,” Boone said. ”He got out of his crouch and athletic position.
-In that spot, where you’ve got a guy dead to rights, you got to just lower your body, maybe initiate the contact but remain athletic in your legs.”

-Gallo’s homer in the second put the Yankees ahead 2-1, and the Mets burst ahead in a five-run third.

-Montgomery forced in the tying run with his third straight walk, and Sanchez stayed glued to the plate, extended an arm and watched Ushela’s off-line throw from his knees sail to the backstop on Javier Baez’s grounder, allowing another run to score.
+Catcher Gary Sanchez had a pair of glaring defensive lapses, and third baseman Gio Urshela and shortstop Gleyber Torres made throwing errors that led to three runs.

-Jordan Montgomery (5-6) allowed a career-high seven runs in 3 1/3 innings – just five earned.
+Jordan Montgomery (5-6) allowed a career-high seven runs in 3 1/3 innings – just five runs were earned.
 Francisco Lindor chased him with an opposite-field home run just inside the right-field pole.

+Plate umpire Ted Barrett called out Villar on Gallo’s throw, but a video review showed that by standing up and reaching out, Sanchez allowed the sliding Villar to get his foot on the plate before tagging him on the helmet.

+Gallo’s homer in the second put the Yankees ahead 2-1, and the Mets burst ahead in a five-run third despite getting just one run-scoring hit that left the infield.

+Montgomery forced in the tying run with his third straight walk, and Sanchez stayed glued to the plate and watched Ushela’s off-line throw from his knees sail to the backstop on Javier Baez’s grounder, allowing another run to score.

-The Mets, who closed within four games of a playoff spot, got their first win in four games this year while wearing black jerseys.
+The Mets, who began the night five games back of a playoff spot, got their first win in four games this year while wearing black jerseys.

+Anthony Rizzo homered in the ninth, his third against the Mets this year.

+The second game of the series on Saturday marks the first time the New York rivals have played on the anniversary of the Sept.
+11 terrorist attacks.

 WEB GEM

-Mets RF Michael Conforto made a diving, shoestring catch to rob Aaron Judge in the eighth.
+Mets RF Michael Conforto made a diving, shoestring catch to rob Brett Gardner in the eighth.

 JUDGE